mentrelli/pysubsync/README.md

 Shifts all the subtitles such that the subtitle with number 1 appears at time 00:01:11,000 and the subtitle with number 1000 appears at time 01:59:59,000 (absolute shifts).
-The subtitles are shifted on the basis of a linear interpolation/extrapolation between the two provided bookmarks.
+The times at which all the other subtitles are displayed are computed by means of a linear interpolation/extrapolation.
 The output file is called "file.subsync.srt".
 Both the input file and the output file are found in the current path.

     $ subsync("file.srt", (10, "3:00"), (900, "1:15:00"), d_subno=100, "newfile.srt", path="/media/videos")

 Shifts all the subtitles such that the subtitle with number 10 appears at time 00:03:00,000 and the subtitle with number 900 appears at time 01:15:00,000 (absolute shifts).
-The subtitles are shifted on the basis of a linear interpolation/extrapolation between the two provided bookmarks.
+The times at which all the other subtitles are displayed are computed by means of a linear interpolation/extrapolation.
 In addition to the shifts, the numbering of the subtitles is increased by 100 (this feature might be useful in case of subtitles split in multiple files that should be merged in a single file).
 The output file is called "newfile.srt".
 Both the input file and the output file are found in the /media/videos.

 by Undy, September 20, 2015 (v.1.0)
          November 2/3, 2015 (v.2.0)